reduxjs/redux/docs/FAQ.md

 <a id="reducers-share-state"></a>
 ### How do I share state between two reducers?
 Do I have to use `combineReducers`?

 The suggested structure for a Redux store is to split the state object into multiple “slices” or “domains” by key, and provide a separate reducer function to manage each individual data slice.
 This is similar to how the standard Flux pattern has multiple independent stores, and Redux provides the [`combineReducers`](api/combineReducers.md) utility function to make this pattern easier.
-However, it’s important to note that `combineReducers` is *not* required—it is simply a utility function for the common use case of having a single reducer function per state slice, with plain JavaScript objects for the data.
+However, it's important to note that `combineReducers` is *not* required—it is simply a utility function for the common use case of having a single reducer function per state slice, with plain JavaScript objects for the data.

 Many users later want to try to share data between two reducers, but find that `combineReducers` does not allow them to do so.
 There are several approaches that can be used: